More

 5. Browser lockdown

-Similar to kiosk mode, the browser lockdown feature helps businesses to lock their devices to a browser app.
-Furthermore, the browser lockdown mode enables the IT teams to leverage settings such as allowed websites, allowed URLs, browser privacy, history and profanity settings.
-Configuring the browser to the T involves blocking javascript, ads and popups, ensuring businesses can offer a seamless browsing experience to their users- be it customers or employees.
+Similar to kiosk mode, the browser lockdown feature is a vital aspect of MDM security, allowing businesses to lock their devices to a browser app.
+Furthermore, the browser lockdown mode empowers IT teams to leverage settings such as allowed websites, URLs, browser privacy, history, and profanity settings.
+Configuring the browser comprehensively involves blocking javascript, ads, and popups, ensuring businesses can offer a seamless browsing experience to their users—be it customers or employees

 6. Geofencing